svenka82/Directional-Stock-Prediction/README.md

 The repository contains 3 main folders:

-1. CODE - Contains all the code files:
+1. CODE - Contains all the code files -

-  a.
-Contains data scraper code
+  1. Contains data scraper code
-  b.
-Contains directional model code for 1day window
+  2. Contains directional model code for 1day window
-  c.
-Contains directional model code for 4hr window
+  3. Contains directional model code for 4hr window

   To run the above code, just run like any other python file.
     python <file_name.py>